hchenqi/ViewDesign/README.md

 - `GLFW-OpenGL` (Windows, Linux)
 - `GLFW-Vulkan` (Windows, Linux)

 > Backends other than `Win32-DirectX` are not yet natively equipped with text rendering capabilities.
+Texts are presented as placeholders.

+On Windows, *ViewDesign* can be built directly by Visual Studio as a CMake project.
 [Building ViewDesign](docs/build.md) provides more detailed instructions on configuring and building *ViewDesign* on different platforms.

 ### Comparison